News!

 Melody plays Tita Yvonne in Amblin/Universal Pictures and Rideback's feature, Easter Sunday.
 The movie is based on the life and experiences of comedian, Jo Koy.

 "...Easter Sunday is the culmination of a lifetime of dreaming and decades of hard work," said Koy.
 "It's especially meaningful that we've been able to assemble such an incredible group of diverse and talented filmmakers and comedians to bring this slice of Filipino culture to the world."
 The cast also includes Eva Noblezada, Brandon Wardell, Tia Cerrere, Eugene Cordero, Asif Ali, Lou Diamond Phillips, Lydia Gaston, Rodney To, Joey Guila, and Elena Juatco.
-Easter Sunday is in theaters and on demand now.
-Check out the trailer!
+Easter Sunday is available on DVD/Bluray, and on Prime and AppleTV Plus.

 Melody is honored to be the main narrator for the audiobook of Mai Nardone's "Welcome Me to the Kingdom."
 From Penguin Random House: "NEW YORK TIMES EDITORS' CHOICE: An immersive debut set across the temples, slums, and gated estates of late-twentieth century Bangkok, telling the story of three families striving to control their destinies in a merciless, sometimes brutally violent, metropolis."
 Click here for the Audible link or find it wherever you get your audiobooks.
 The multi-narrator audiobook experience also includes Brian Sounalath, Rachanee Lumayno, Su Ling Chan, Sura Siu, Patrick Lawlor, and James Tang.

 Melody stars as Mary in Untold: This is My Story, which had its world premiere at the TCL Chinese Theater on September 6, 2021.
 Several years in the making, Writer/Director Gina M. Garcia tells her inspiring true story in her feature film debut of the crime that triggered disturbing flashbacks to her childhood traumas, causing her to seek treatment for P.T.S.D. within the V.A. system.
 Gina's journey for the truth implodes her family and nearly takes her life.
 Also starring: Terri Ivens, Jennifer Rubin, Carlos Gomez and Civil Rights Attorney Gloria Allred.
-It is an official selection of the Dances With Films: LA Festival and Cinema Diverse Festival in Palm Springs.
+It was an official selection of the Dances With Films: LA Festival and Cinema Diverse Festival in Palm Springs.
 The film was picked up by Freestyle Digital Media to be released on VOD platforms on April 19.
-News on this here.
-For more information on the film and screening dates and cities, click here.

 The Patients, a short film by Tess Paras, was an official selection at the 2019 LA Asian Pacific Film Festival.
 After a “bad fight” with her boyfriend, Filipina-American party girl Regina Ramos ends up in the ER where her Dad works.
 When her family rushes to her aid, they stumble to connect as a trending topic becomes a real-life issue that affects them all.
 Written and directed by Tess Paras, and starring Tess Paras, Jon Jon Briones, Eugene Cordero, Melody Butiu, Josephine De Jesus, Lilan Bowden, Haneefah Wood.
 Check out the film's trailer, to the left.
 It was part of the festival's "I Gotchu Fam, Always," program at Downtown Independent on May 5th, 2019.
 The Patients was also an official selection of the Bend Film Festival.